Frequently Asked Questions

 - Fever (100.4° or higher) or chills

 - Congestion or runny nose

 - Nausea, vomiting, diarrhea

-	It is our hope that you will remind one another to put on masks, stay six feet apart, and follow all other rules.
-As part of our pledge, you have the ability to remind community members to wear masks and be socially distant.
+It is our hope that you will remind one another to put on masks and follow all other rules.

 For behavior that is belligerent or simply too large of an issue for you to manage, please use LiveSafe to report a violation.
 Go to the app, click “Report Tips,” and then “COVID-19 Concerns.”
 These tips can be anonymous, but should be submitted in a timely fashion.
 Reports that are submitted hours or days later may affect our ability to address the alleged concern.